A Fresh Alternative to SongbookPro

 Fretlist Only

-- True single-platform experience (no separate purchases)
+- One app for all devices (no separate purchases)

-- Automatic cloud sync on every device, included free
+- Cloud sync included free

 Pricing Breakdown